Skew polygon: Regular skew polygon as vertex figure of regular skew polyhedron

-Isogonal skew polygons in three dimensions

-An isogonal skew polygon is a skew polygon with one type of vertex, connected by two types of edges.
-Isogonal skew polygons with equal edge lengths can also be considered quasiregular.
-It is similar to a zig-zag skew polygon, existing on two planes, except allowing one edge to cross to the opposite plane, and the other edge to stay on the same plane.

-Isogonal skew polygons can be defined on even-sided n-gonal prisms, alternatingly following an edge of one side polygon, and moving between polygons.
-For example, on the vertices of a cube.
-Vertices alternate between top and bottom squares with red edges between sides, and blue edges along each side.

 Regular skew polygons in four dimensions

 In 4 dimensions, a regular skew polygon can have vertices on a Clifford torus and related by a Clifford displacement.
 Unlike zig-zag skew polygons, skew polygons on double rotations can include an odd-number of sides.

 The Petrie polygons of the regular 4-polytopes define regular zig-zag skew polygons.
 The Coxeter number for each coxeter group symmetry expresses how many sides a Petrie polygon has.
 This is 5 sides for a 5-cell, 8 sides for a tesseract and 16-cell, 12 sides for a 24-cell, and 30 sides for a 120-cell and 600-cell.

 When orthogonally projected onto the Coxeter plane, these regular skew polygons appear as regular polygon envelopes in the plane.

 The n-n duoprisms and dual duopyramids also have 2n-gonal Petrie polygons.
 (The tesseract is a 4-4 duoprism, and the 16-cell is a 4-4 duopyramid.)